How to start a land clearing business

 Here are 4 immediate steps to take:

-Step 9: Price your services and create a bid process
+How do you price your services and create a bid process?

 Pricing by the acre is also common, but it varies greatly with the density of the vegetation.
 A lightly wooded acre might be $1,200, while a dense one could exceed $3,500.
 You might want to price smaller jobs by the hour or day until you can accurately estimate acreage.